sjspielman/phyphy/README.md

 A Jupyter notebook demonstrating usage of the `Extractor` class will be available shortly.

-Of interest, `phyphy` the powerful Python package `ete3` to assist in tree manipulation, allowing for the extraction of specific trees that can be used for downstream processing or visualization in other tools.
-You can obtain the tree fitted for any model in the JSON (updated branch lengths).
-You can also obtain **annotated** trees in NHX format, where nodes have annotation(s) that can be visualized programmatically using tools like `ete3` in Python or `ggtree` in R/Bioconductor.
+Of interest, `phyphy` uses the powerful Python package `ete3` to assist in tree manipulation, allowing for the extraction of specific trees that can be used for downstream processing or visualization in other tools:

-All outputted trees will have labeled internal nodes that HyPhy applies.

-Briefly, these are the main methods of interest (although there are more!):
+	+ The method `.extract_model_tree()` allows you to obtain the fitted phylogeny for a given model (i.e., branch lengths will be updated).
+This will be output in standard newick format
+	+ The method `.extract_feature_tree()` allows you to obtain an **annotated** tree in Newick eXtended format (NHX), where nodes are annotated with the provided feature (i.e., attribute).
+	+ The method `.extract_absrel_tree()` is a special case of `.extract_feature_tree()` for specifically annotating branches based on whether an aBSREL analysis has found evidence for selection, at a given P-value threshold
+	+ Note, for multipartitioned analyses, you can specify a partition or obtain all partitions from either of these methods

+Any NHX tree can be visualized with a variety of programmatic platforms, including [`ete3`](http://etetoolkit.org/) in Python3 or [`ggtree`](https://bioconductor.org/packages/release/bioc/html/ggtree.html) in R/Bioconductor.
+Examples of creating such trees and visualizing them with either of these two platforms are available in `examples/` (FORTHCOMING).